Kam1ni/tello-joystick/README.md

 # Tello Joystick

 This app lets you control your Tello drone with a HID controller.
 I tested this with my Trust GXT 545 in XInput mode so I assume it works with Xbox controllers.
+I also made a version of this in C you can check out [here](https://github.com/Kam1ni/tello-c-joystick).
+But that's more used as a platform for myself to improve my C skills.

 ## Build